dmop/node-adyen-encrypt/README.md

 <h1 align="center">Classic Adyen Client-Side Encryption (CSE) on Node </h1>

-> A NodeJS helper to encrypt data with the Adyen CSE Version: 0_1_24
+> A NodeJS helper to encrypt data with the Adyen CSE

 ## Prerequisites: